SAP/ui5-webcomponents/docs/5-development/05-events.md

   }
   ```
   In this case, only `selection-change` and `header-click` fire with the `ui5-` prefix, leaving these names available for other uses.

+**Note:** With this setting, when attaching an event listener to a UI5 web component used inside a template, the event name must be specified with the ui5- prefix.